 As a result of the pandemic, local homeless housing agencies have struggled with staff turnover and inability to hire for open positions within their programs, leading to an inability to serve as many clients as they would have been able to if they were consistently fully staffed.
 They also experienced longer times to fill program staff vacancies due to impact of pandemic on labor market.
+In addition, the WA State eviction moratorium has had an impact on the availability to house households, for example the moratorium: a) helped many people remain housed but led to challenges for those looking for housing as there were fewer unit vacancies available and landlords were hesitant to rent out units that did become available due to eviction restrictions; and b) prohibited rent increases for those housed.
 The County Office of Community and Homeless Services (OCHS) staff meets monthly to review expenditures and unit utilization and follows up with subrecipients as needed to provide technical assistance.
 Over past few years County OCHS has implemented and provided TA to subrecipients on stronger mechanism for spenddown and unit utilization tracking and projections.